MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/create-update-multiple.md

    Each record has the  `sample_name` column value set with an incrementing number.
 The first value is `sample record 0000001`.

 1. Create the `sample_example` records.
 Each project uses a different method.
-1. Update the set of entity instances that were created by appending text to the `sample_name` attribute.
+1. Update the set of entity instances by appending text to the `sample_name` attribute.
 1. Update the `sample_example` records using the same method they were created.
 1. Use a [BulkDeleteRequest](xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest) to delete the `sample_example` records created and report on the success of this request.
 1. Delete the custom `sample_example` table created in the first step, unless configured not to.